The Dissertation Abstract: 101

-- Your why is why the topic was important
+- Why the topic was important

 Keep it simple.

 When writing your abstract, clearly outline your most important findings and insights and don’t worry about “giving away” too much about your research – there’s no need to withhold information.
-This is the one way your abstract is NOT like a blurb on the back of a book – the reader should be able to clearly understand the key takeaways of your thesis or dissertation after reading the abstract.
-Of course, if they then want greater detail, they need to step into the restaurant and try out the menu.
+This is the one way your abstract is not like a blurb on the back of a book – the reader should be able to clearly understand the key takeaways of your thesis or dissertation after reading the abstract.
+Of course, if they then want more detail, they need to step into the restaurant and try out the menu.